yoelhor/evaluation/README.md

 Applications registered in a Microsoft Entra tenant are, by default, available to all users of the tenant who authenticate successfully.
 However, it's possible to configure application to [restrict access](https://learn.microsoft.com/en-us/entra/identity-platform/howto-restrict-your-app-to-a-set-of-users) to certain set of users or apps.
 Unassigned users cannot complete the sign-in process.

-## 6. User experince
+## 6. ?????

-### 6.1 Auto-fill SMS code

-The automatic filling of SMS verification codes into sign-in page is typically a feature provided by the operating system of the device rather than Microsoft Entra ID itself.
-For example, both iOS and Android have features that can detect SMS messages containing verification codes and offer to auto-fill them into the appropriate field Microsoft Entra ID.

-### 6.2 Account selection

-When a user attempts to sign in and users are already signed in within the same web browser, an account selector will be displayed.
-This will prompt users to choose the account with which they wish to sign in.
+## 7. Privacy

+### 7.1 Authentication request URL

+The authentication request from the application to Microsoft Entra external ID does not contain personal data.
+Developers have the option to include the “log-in hint” parameter in the authentication request.
+The use of domain hint is optional.